-In the current article, I want to show you a fraction of Interesting and wonderful world of Public key infrastructure and, the way that the DKIM uses this infrastructure for implementing the concept of sender identity.
+In the current article, I want to show you a fraction of an Interesting and wonderful world of Public key infrastructure and, the way that the DKIM uses this infrastructure for implementing the concept of “sender identity”.

 Article Series | Table Of Content | Click to expand